SAFEGUARDING AT HAREFIELD PRIMARY SCHOOL

 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We make every effort to provide a safe and welcoming environment underpinned by a culture of openness where both children and adults feel secure, able to talk and believe that they are being listened to.
 We maintain an attitude of “it could happen here” where safeguarding is concerned.

-OUR DEPUTY SAFEGUARDING OFFICERS (DSOs) ARE: EMMA MILLARD (DEPUTY HEAD), AMANDA BROWN (DEPUTY HEAD) and CHLOE OTTAWAY (INCLUSION LEADER)
+OUR DEPUTY SAFEGUARDING OFFICERS (DSOs) ARE: EMMA CHARLTON (ACTING HEAD TEACHER), AMANDA BROWN (DEPUTY HEAD) and CHLOE OTTAWAY (INCLUSION LEADER)

 Please refer to our Child Protection and Safeguarding Policy

 The purpose of this policy is to: -

 - provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school and to inform parents and guardians how we will safeguard their children whilst they are in our care.

 - protect children and young people who attend Harefield Primary School

 - ensure consistent good practice across the school.

 We will seek to keep children and young people safe by:

 - Valuing them, listening to and respecting them

 - Appointing a Designated Safeguarding Lead (DSL), for children and young people, Deputies and a Safeguarding Governor